BorislavDimitrov/Car-World/README.md

 # Additional info
 To run the project is needed installed MS SQL database.
 With the initial run of the project database is being seeded with alot of things.
 The admin account is also made with the initial seeding - account: Admin password - 123456.
-Big part of the functionality is in the Admin area.